samueltezera28/alx-low_level_programming/0x00-hello_world/README.md

-this is c language project
+this is my first c programming